What to Expect Before, During, and After Anesthesia

 What happens during anesthesia depends on what type is used:

-General anesthesia: A patient who gets general anesthesia is completely unconscious (or "asleep").
-They can’t feel any pain, are not aware of the surgery as it happens, and don’t remember anything from when they are “asleep.”
+Patients who get general anesthesia are completely unconscious (or "asleep").
+They can’t feel any pain, are not aware of the surgery as it happens, and don’t remember anything from when they were “asleep.”
 Patients can get general anesthesia through an IV (into a vein) or inhale it through their nose and mouth.
-A tube is placed in their throat to help the person breathe while they are under general anesthesia.
+A tube is placed in the throat to help the person breathe while under general anesthesia.

-Regional anesthesia: This type of anesthesia may be injected near a cluster of nerves in the spine.
-This makes a large area of the body numb and unable to feel pain.
-Common types of regional anesthesia include epidurals (often used in childbirth), spinal blocks, and peripheral nerve blocks (when the medicine is injected neara nerve or group of nerves to block feelings of pain in a specific area of the body).
-The anesthesiologist will decide which type of regional technique is right for your child.
+This type of anesthesia may be injected near a cluster of nerves in the spine.
+This makes a large area of the body numb so that kids are unable to feel pain.
+Common types of regional anesthesia include:

 What Happens After Anesthesia?